medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

             | (bob, 22)
 (bob, null) | (alice, 19)

-As we can see, data with a new key are inserted, data with the same key are updated, and data with null value are deleted.
+As we can see, data with a new key was inserted, data with the same key was updated, and data with null value was deleted.

 ### KStream x KTable Usage